 “Saving money early in life provides incredible choices later in life, when the choices become more meaningful or important, like helping our children or grandchildren, helping our parents, or donating to charitable causes we believe in,” said Reardon, noting he and his wife did without glam vacations, brought brown-bag lunches to work, and kept their cars together with duct tape during the first five years they were married to pay off his wife’s then-six figure student loan.
 “Hard work pays off.”

-A 2018 study by personal finance website NerdWallet found the average college graduate will need to work until age 72 — more than a decade longer than their grandparents did — due to high student debt and lack of saving.1
+Another study by personal finance website NerdWallet also found the average college graduate will need to work until age 72 — more than a decade longer than their grandparents did — due to high student debt and lack of saving.2

 “The student loan crisis is not only affecting new graduates’ immediate financial situation, it is making their retirement prospects dwindle,” said NerdWallet investing manager Kyle Ramsay in a company statement.